-The Battle of Talikota in 1565 CE, is seen as a watershed of sorts in the history of Southern India.
-The devastating defeat of the great Vijayanagara kingdom by the armies of the Deccan Sultanates changed the course of history.
+The Battle of Talikota in 1565 CE is seen as a watershed of sorts in the history of Southern India.
+The devastating defeat of the great Vijayanagara kingdom, by the armies of the Deccan Sultanates, changed the course of history.
 While most of us left it there, what is rarely spoken about is that a small part of the grand Vijayanagara empire continued to exist for another 81 years after this battle.
-Centered further east, the only point of reference to this chapter of southern history is the fort of Chandragiri in the Chittoor district of Andhra Pradesh.
+Centered further east, the only point of reference to this chapter of southern history is the fort of Chandragiri, in the Chittoor district of Andhra Pradesh.

 A part of the grand Vijayanagara empire continued to exist for 81 years after the Battle of Talikota

-After the destruction of Vijayanagara’s imperial capital Hampi and the death of Emperor Aliya Rama Raya on the Talikota battlefield, his brother Tirumala Deva Raya the Regent, fled with the court to the town of Penukonda, where he died.
+After the destruction of Vijayanagara’s imperial capital Hampi and the death of Emperor Aliya Rama Raya on the Talikota battlefield, his brother, Tirumala Deva Raya the Regent, fled with the court to the town of Penukonda, where he died.
 Since the city of Hampi was close to Vijayanagara’s border with Bijapur and constantly under attack, it was decided that the capital should shift south, where it would be relatively safe from the invaders.
 The attacks didn't stop entirely.
-In 1596 CE, it was decided that the capital would shifted further afield to the highly fortified and well protected city of Chandragiri in the Chitoor district of Andhra Pradesh.
+In 1596 CE, it was decided that the capital would be shifted further afield to the highly fortified and well-protected city of Chandragiri in the Chitoor district of Andhra Pradesh.

-At the height of its glory the Vijayanagara empire was spread from Raichur in Karnataka to Kanyakumari at the Southern tip of India.
+At the height of its glory, the Vijayanagara empire was spread from Raichur in Karnataka, to Kanyakumari at the Southern tip of India.
 By 1596 CE, this had shrunk considerably.
-The Empire was just a patchwork of semi independent feudatories.
-Ironically, though while Chandragiri became the capital of a much weakened Vijayanagara Empire by the end of the 16th century CE, it was once the site from which, the British East India Company managed to get a great toehold into the South.
+The Empire was just a patchwork of semi-independent feudatories.
+Ironically, though while Chandragiri became the capital of a much-weakened Vijayanagara Empire by the end of the 16th century CE, it was once the site from which the British East India Company managed to get a great toehold into the South.
 It was from here that the not-so-powerful Vijayanagar emperor Sri Ranga Raya II signed off Fort St George (which evolved into present day Madras/Chennai) to the British in 1639 CE.

 The fort of Chandragiri, where the capital shifted in the dying years of the Vijayanagar kingdom, was originally built by the Yadavaraya dynasty in 1000 CE

 After the loss of Chandragiri, following another debilitating battle with the armies of Golconda, Sri Ranga Raya III fled and took refuge under his vassal Shivappa Nayaka of Ikkeri in Karnataka.
-With this and then the death of the last Vijayanagar king Sri Ranga Raya III in 1678 CE, the curtains fell on the Vijayanagara Empire that was started by two audacious brothers, Harihara I and Bukka in the early 14th century CE.
+With this and then the death of the last Vijayanagara king Sri Ranga Raya III in 1678 CE, the curtains fell on the Vijayanagara Empire that was started by two audacious brothers, Harihara I and Bukka in the early 14th century CE.